jeremy-vangansberg/monitoring/README.md

 ## Installation

-There are only two prerequisites:
+There are only one prerequisites:

 * [Docker](https://docs.docker.com/get-docker/)